InnoDB Error Attempted to open a previously opened tablespace

 when running a systemctl status mariadb.service it can often indicate a failed tablespace file.

-Performing the following may rectify the issue:
+Performing the following may also rectify the issue:

 1. Open my.cnf